LRT Line 2 (Metro Manila): Rolling stock

 The line runs sixteen electric multiple units made in South Korea by Hyundai Rotem powered by Toshiba-made VVVF inverters.
 The trains came in together with the fourth package during the system's construction.
 The four-car trains have a capacity of 1,628 passengers, which is more than the normal capacity of the rolling stock of Lines 1 and 3.
-The trains are capable of running at a maximum design speed of 80 km/h, but only run at a maximum operational speed of 60 km/h.
-These trains prominently use wrap advertising.
+These trains also prominently use wrap advertising.

+The trains have a maximum design speed of 80 kph with typical operating speeds ranging from 45 to 60 kph under normal conditions.
+Some sections of the line however, encounter speed restrictions due to technical issues and ongoing maintenance activities.

 In 2017, the entire train fleet was retrofitted with the TUBE (formerly known as PARDS), a passenger information system powered by LCD screens installed near the ceiling of the train that shows news, advertisements, current train location, arrivals and station layouts.

 In 2019, the train ventilation was upgraded to replace the aging air-conditioning units and to alleviate complaints of the commuters for uncomfortable hot rides.
 Two years later, three train sets underwent refurbishment and resulted in new fitted propulsion systems and train monitoring systems from Woojin Industrial Systems.

 The LRTA is also acquiring 14 additional train sets by 2020 to augment the existing 18 sets, due to the expected increase of passengers ahead of the East Extension, and the West Extension.
 The purchase however was delayed to 2022.
 No updates were made as of 2024.

 Included in the design-and-build contract of the west extension is the procurement of five four-car train sets.